michal-h21/numlua/readme.md

 ---------

-This fork fixes an issue with Lua 5.3 (based on [this bug report](https://github.com/carvalho/numlua/issues/5), and it also uses OpenBlas instad of Blas.
+This fork fixes an issue with Lua 5.3 (based on [this bug report](https://github.com/carvalho/numlua/issues/5), and it also uses OpenBLAS instad of BLAS.

 Documentation